 Applications for permits are subject to a fee as set out in Schedule 1 of the Wellington Park Regulations.
-For the 2021-2022 financial year one fee unit is $173.
+For the 2022-23 financial year the application fee is $170.

 The Trust may waive the permit application fee.
 Usually fees will only be waived for activities which that Trust considers will assist with the management of the Park.